 Admission to the Graduate School

-To be a candidate for a graduate degree, students must have completed an appropriate undergraduate degree program.
+To earn a post-baccalaureate certificate, a graduate certificate, or a graduate degree, students must have completed an appropriate undergraduate degree program.
 Colorado School of Mines undergraduate students in the Combined Degree Program may, however, work toward completion of graduate degree requirements prior to completing undergraduate degree requirements.
-See the Combined Undergraduate/Graduate Degree section of the Graduate Catalog for details of this program.
+See the Combined Undergraduate/Graduate Degree section below for details about this program.

-There are four categories of admission to graduate studies at Colorado School of Mines: regular, provisional, graduate non-degree, and foreign exchange.
+There are four categories of admission to graduate programs at Colorado School of Mines: regular, provisional, graduate non-degree, and exchange.

 Regular Degree Students